Saturday, April 11, 2015

 One day I came home and said to Rob, “I think what I’d really like to do is work with plants.”

 And a few months later I was taking horticulture classes—learning to drive a tractor and graft camellias.
-I'd found a pretty good fit.
+The time I spent earning my certificate was one of the happiest, most exciting periods of my life..

 All these years later, red buckeye is still one of my favorite plants.
 It’s highly ornamental and great for wildlife.